 As penalties range between fines of potentially $50,000 and $3 million, and possibly even imprisonment, obtaining legal advice as early as possible after a health and safety incident is crucial to protect employers and employees.

 Chris has experience in defending prosecutions under the previous health and safety legislation.
 As with the Act, Chris is focused on reducing risks and can provide sound advice on the most appropriate way in which to protect employees and employers from potential liability.

 Chris’ trial experience is extensive.
-He’s appeared as lead or junior counsel in over 75 witness hearings in the past 17 years and more than 650 mediations and judicial settlement conferences.
+He has appeared as lead or junior counsel in over 75 witness hearings in the past 17 years and more than 650 meditations and judicial settlement conferences.